Photos

 James Stephens was born circa 1798 2 in Tennessee or North Carolina.
 He died circa 1870-1871 (*see below) in Houston County, Tennessee.

 Details of James' life before 1830 are uncertain.
 One source indicates that James moved with his family from North Carolina to Tennessee in his youth 1.
-In spite of that, all of his census records suggest that he was born in Tennessee.
-(Census records for his children also mostly provide his birthplace as Tennessee, although one lists North Carolina and another lists Virginia).
-The names of his parents are unknown, but we know that he had at least two brothers: John Stephens and another whose name is not known.
+In spite of that, all of his census enumerations indicate that he was born in Tennessee.
+Census records for his children also mostly provide his birthplace as Tennessee, although one indicates North Carolina and another indicates Virginia.
+The names of his parents are unknown, but we now that he had at least two brothers: John Stephens and another Stephens whose name is not known.
 His unnamed brother was the father of Thomas Henry Stephens (born c.
 1827) who lived in Montgomery County, Tennessee during the 1850s.
 In a September 1853 deed, Thomas Henry Stephens described his uncles John Stephens and James Stephens as securities for one of his debts.
 In 1854, the same Thomas H. Stephens sold a horse to J.W.B. and F.M.
-Stephens [his cousins].
+Stephens [children of James, his first cousins].
 Then in January 1859, Thomas H. Stephens was one of the witnesses to a deed when John W. B. Stephens purchased property adjoining his father James Stephens.
-Thomas H. Stephens might have been a relative of sisters Margaret Stephens (who married Absalom Davidson in 1847) and Mary Stephens (who married John Hill in 1859).
+Thomas H. Stephens might have been a relative of sisters Margaret Stephens (who married Absalom Davidson in 1847) and Mary Stephens (who married John Hill in 1859) who both lived in Montgomery County, Tennessee.

 James was married to a woman named Nancy and their first known child was born in April 1823.
 They lived somewhere in Tennessee before settling in Montgomery County, Tennessee by 1830.
 Given these details, it is possible that he was the James Stephens who married Nancy Head in 1823 in Sumner County, Tennessee.
 That James had moved to Sumner County by 1820, where he was documented on tax lists in 1820, 1821, 1822 and 1826.
 If so, he was probably related to other Stephens that lived there, including a Wallace Stephens.
 There, they were in the southeast part of Sumner County, probably in the vicinity of Goose Creek (and possibly in what is now Trousdale County).

-Sometime during the 1820s, James moved with his family to Montgomery County, Tennessee where they were first documented in 1830.
+Sometime during the 1820s, James began living with family in Montgomery County, Tennessee where they were first documented in 1830.
 There, they apparently first lived in a rural area east of Clarksville, probably in the vicinity of what is now Sango.
 In September 1849, James entered into an agreement to purchase 100 acres of land in District 11.
 James probably began living there at that time.
-Nearly 10 years later, in April 1859, he paid off the property and finally got a deed/title to the property.
+Nearly 10 years later, in April 1859, he paid off the property and received a deed/title to the property.
 This property was southeast of Clarksville in the McAdoo community.
 The family attended the McAdoo Cumberland Presbyterian Church there (James and his wife Nancy and their children Sophronia, James, Amanda, Eldridge and Eginarra were all listed as members of the church during the 1850s).
 James was a farmer and a shoemaker.
-It seems though that he was never very successful or wealthy.
+It seems though that he was not financially successful.
 In August 1852, James deeded much of his personal property (a horse, a mule, 2 cows, all of his hogs, a wagon, farming utensils and his household furniture) to his son John in "trust" for various debts.
 After his wife's death and his remarriage in 1858, James decided to move away.
 In 1860 he was living with his second wife in Waverly, Humphreys Co., Tennessee.
 In April 1868, James sold 40 of his acres in Montgomery County to his son-in-law William R. Brown and then in March 1870, he sold the remaining 60 acres to his son John.
 Sometime during the 1860s James and Ann moved again to the part of Stewart County, Tennessee that is now Houston County.
 James was enumerated there in August 1870 and died sometime after that.

 * One source indicates that James died in July 1880 1, yet that is not possible because the 1880 census (enumerated on June 7, 1880) indicates that James was already deceased.
 The last definitive record of James was the 1870 census, enumerated in August 1870.
 He probably died before August 1871, when Ann Stephens (probably his widow) purchased one acre of land in Houston County from K. McAskill.